idelchi/devenv/README.md

 ## Usage & Integrations

+`devenv` can be used in one of the following ways:
+  - As a submodule, i.e., referenced in your project.
+  - As a globally available environment, running with task -g.
+This can be achieved by either utilizing the published Docker image, which contains the latest version in your home directory, or by installing this repository directly in your home directory."

 `devenv` can be used in two ways:
 - As submodule (i.e reference it in your project)
 - As globally available environment, running with `task -g`.
 Either
     - use the published docker image which contains the latest version in $HOME
     - install this respository in your $HOME directory

-The root `Taskfile` as well as the `docker-compose` file expects `DEVENV` to be set in order to correctly function.
-For this purpose, the `.env` file needs to be configured and sourced.
+Both the root `Taskfile` and the `docker-compose` file require `DEVENV` to be set to function correctly.
+For this, the `.env` file should be appropriately configured and sourced.

-`.github` contains a GitHub Actions workflow that can be used to run the linters and formatters on pull requests.
+`.github` contains a GitHub Actions workflow that can be used to run the linters, tests and build.

 `.devcontainer` contains configurations to use the Docker image as a development container.